tnam02112001/capitalproject/README.md

 ### 3 - Installing other depedencies

-Our project requires other Python packages that can be automacially collected and installed by calling `pip install -r requirements.txt`. ou can also install each package seperately by following these intrusctions:
+Our project requires other Python packages that can be automacially collected and installed by calling `pip install -r requirements.txt`.
+You can also install each package seperately by following these intrusctions:

 | Package Name | Install |
 | --- | --- |